The brain is particularly susceptible in APS patients, and it can protest in a variety of ways, including:

-Blood thinning treatment for headaches with warfarin is not recommended, especially in older patients, because of the increased risk of bleeding.
-However, patients who have had to start warfarin because they have had a major blood clot often find that their headaches improve.
+Because of the increased risk of bleeding, blood-thinning treatment for headaches with warfarin is not recommended, especially in older patients.
+However, patients who have had to start warfarin because of a major blood clot often find that their headaches improve.

-The cause of memory loss in APS patients can sometimes be a result of strokes and/or TIAs, but it is also possible that antiphospholipid antibodies can damage the brain without causing a stroke or TIA.
-Blood thinning treatment with warfarin may be necessary for patients who have memory loss as a result of having had multiple strokes, but warfarin is not used to treat ‘brain fog’ on its own because of the risks of bleeding.
+The cause of memory loss in APS patients can sometimes be a result of strokes and/or TIAs.
+Still, it is also possible that antiphospholipid antibodies can damage the brain without causing a stroke or TIA.
+Blood-thinning treatment with warfarin may be necessary for patients with memory loss due to having had multiple strokes, but warfarin is not used to treat ‘brain fog’ on its own because of the risks of bleeding.

 There is an excellent guide to coping with brain fog published by Lupus UK.